zeferinopanyvino/ml-foliar-tree-disease/README.md

 Testing with uploaded images.
 For deep learning techniques I could rotate the images to generate new ones due to a very small image sample (2400 pics) for test and train sets.

-We could generate more images rotating the images and saving them like that.
+We could generate more images rotating the images and saving them like that but would need millions for deep learning techniques.
+Ram and computing limits were a complete stop tough I learned ways to do stuff.

 ## Results